 STOP PRESS…..
 YOUR PARENT CARER FORUM NEEDS YOU!!

-Wirral has a newly formed Parent Carer Forum – Parent Carer Participation Wirral.
-They are currently recruiting new members including a new co-Chair and Deputy so click on the link below to find out more about who they are and what they do.
+Wirral has a Parent Carer Forum – Parent Carer Participation Wirral.
+They will soon be recruiting new members including a new co-Chair and Deputy so click on the link below to find out more about who they are and what they do.

 NNPCF – National Network of Parent Carer Forums